Particles approximations of Vlasov equations with singular forces : Propagation of chaos: Notation, useful results and sketch of the proof.

-The already known results about the well-posedness (in the strong sense) of the Vlasov equation that we are considering are gathered in the following proposition. \begin{prop} For any dimension $d$, and any $\alpha \le d-1$, and any bounded initial there exists a unique local (in time) strong solution to the Vlasov equation~\eqref{eq:vlasov} that remains bounded and compactly supported.
-In general, the maximal time of existence $T^\ast$ of this solution maybe finite, but in the two particular case below we have $T^\ast = + \infty$ \begin{itemize} \item $\alpha <1$ (and any $d$), \item $d \le 3$, and $\alpha \leq d-1$. \end{itemize} In the other cases, the maximal time of existence of the strong solution may be bounded by below by some constant depending only on the infinite norm and the size of the support of the initial condition.
-And in any case, the size of the support at any time $t$ may also be bounded by a constant depending on the same quantities. \end{prop}
+The already known results about the well-posedness (in the strong sense) of the Vlasov equation that we are considering are gathered in the following proposition. \begin{prop} For any dimension $d$, and any $\alpha \le d-1$, and any compactly supported and bounded initial condition $f^0$ there exists a unique local (in time) strong solution to the Vlasov equation~\eqref{eq:vlasov} that remains bounded and compactly supported.
+In general, the maximal time of existence $T^\ast$ of this solution may be finite, but in the two particular cases below we have $T^\ast = + \infty$ : \begin{itemize} \item $\alpha <1$ (and any $d$), \item $d \le 3$, and $\alpha \leq d-1$. \end{itemize} In the other cases, the maximal time of existence of the strong solution may be bounded by below by some constant depending only on the $L^\infty$ norm and the size of the support of the initial condition.
+The size of the support at any time $t$ may also be bounded by a constant depending on the same quantities. \end{prop}

-The local existence part in Proposition~\ref{prop:WPvlasov} is a consequence of the following Lemma which is proved in the Appendix and the following Proposition~\ref{Loeper} \begin{lemma} Let $f\in L^\infty([0,\ T],\ \R^{2d})$ with compact support be a solution to \eqref{eq:vlasov} in the sense of distribution with an $F$ satisfying \eqref{eq:Calpha} with $\alpha \le d-1$.
+The local existence part in Proposition~\ref{prop:WPvlasov} is a consequence of the following Lemma which is proved in the Appendix and the following Proposition~\ref{Loeper} \begin{lemma} Let $f\in L^\infty([0,\ T],\ \R^{2d})$ with compact support be a solution to \eqref{eq:vlasov} in the sense of distribution with an $F$ satisfying an $(S^\alpha)$ condition\eqref{eq:Calpha} with $\alpha \le d-1$.
 Then if we denote by $R(t)$ and $K(t)$ the size of the supports of $f$ in space and velocity, they satisfy for a numerical constant $C$

 \end{lemma}

 The local uniqueness part in Proposition~\ref{prop:WPvlasov} is a consequence of the following stability estimate proved in \cite{Loep06} for $\alpha = d-1$.
 Its proof may be adapted to less singular case.
 For instance, the adaptation is done in \cite{Hau09} in the Vortex case. \begin{prop}[From Loeper] If $f_1$ and $f_2$ are two solutions of Vlasov Poisson equations with different interaction forces $F_1$ and $F_2$ both satisfying a $(S^\alpha)$-condition, with $\alpha <d-1$, then